lerobot

 - hf_dataset stored using Hugging Face datasets library serialization to parquet

 Dataset can be uploaded/downloaded from the HuggingFace hub seamlessly.
-To work on a local dataset, you can set the DATA_DIR
+To work on a local dataset, you can specify its location with the root

 Check out example 2 that illustrates how to download a pretrained policy from Hugging Face hub, and run an evaluation on its corresponding environment.